Frequently Asked Questions

 If you are not in Oregon and wish to work with me, I also offer coaching and consulting for clients all over the world.
 If you are looking for distance work, you can learn more or schedule here.

-Because we built the new clinic from the ground up in fall of 2020, we were able to plan for a high end HVAC system that is geared specifically toward creating as safe an environment as possible.
+As far as the clinic goes, because we built the new clinic from the ground up in fall of 2020, we were able to plan for a high end HVAC system that is geared specifically toward creating as safe an environment as possible.

 The new construction includes an energy efficient ventilation system that brings in a full exchange of 100% fresh air 6x an hour.
 Additionally, it is equipped with a MERV13 filter which cleans and conditions the air before it enters the clinic, and each room has its own free standing medical grade air purifier that we run during visits.